aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2023/aspose-slides-for-net-23-10-release-notes/_index.md

 ## Paragraph.GetLinesCount method has been added ##

-A new method of the Paragraph class gets the number of lines in a paragraph.
+The new `GetLinesCount` method of the `Paragraph` class allows you to get the number of lines in a paragraph.

 Example: